emdailey/spot/doc/manual/intfov.rst

 Image contains data from the WISE 3.4 :math:`\mu`\ m survey.
 (`Wright et al (2010)`_, `Mainzer et al (2011)`_)

+.. note:: It is important to have previously downloaded an image in
+          the find viewer (using the "FindImage" plugin) that has an accurate WCS in order for this plugin to operate properly.

 ========================
 Selecting the Instrument